ctzurcanu/virtues/docs/temperance.md

     - Asteya (अस्तेय): Not stealing
     - Ahiṃsā (अहिंसा): Nonviolence
     - Brahmacharya (ब्रह्मचर्य): Chastity, marital fidelity, sexual restraint
-    - Santosha (सन्तोष): contentment, acceptance of others and of one's circumstances as they are, optimism for self
+    - Santosha (सन्तोष): contentment, acceptance of others and one's circumstances as they are, optimism for self
 - Classical Greek
-    - Sophrosyne (Temperance/Moderation): This virtue represents self-control, moderation, and the balanced life.
+    - Sophrosyne (Temperance/Moderation): This virtue represents self-control, moderation, and a balanced life.
 It was considered essential for achieving harmony and avoiding excess.
     - Xenia (Hospitality): Highly praised and embedded in Greek custom, xenia is the generosity and courtesy shown to those who are far from home.
 - Taoism
     - Moderation (中庸, Zhong Yong): Advocating for a balanced, moderate approach to life, avoiding extremes, and maintaining equilibrium.